 12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

-Look, Borobudur is the reason most people fly to Yogyakarta.
+Borobudur is the reason most travelers fly to Yogyakarta.
 And it should be — it's a top-five historical site on the planet.
-But if you leave Jogja having only done Borobudur and Prambanan, you've missed the actual city.
+But leave Jogja having only done Borobudur and Prambanan, and you've missed the actual city.

 Here's what else deserves your time.